-Metra Signs
+Metra Delay

 As a side note: I have no idea what this machine is, in front of the sign.
 It looks fairly basic, but somehow seems to warrant not one but two padlocks?